Is a Sarplaninac Dog Right for You? Wolf Killer

 Here is how to spot one:

-• Showing teeth while barking;
+• Showing teeth while barking

-• Cramped body and stiff movement;
+• Stiff body and movement

-• Tail tucked between the legs;
+• Tail tucked between the legs

-• Hiding behind the owner;
+• Hiding behind the owner

 Such dogs should never be used for breeding, no matter how beautiful they are.

-How to Recognize a Great Character?
+How to Recognize a Great Character

-You have found a priceless treasure.
+You have found a true treasure.

 Socialization